Iran, IAEA agree to settle nuclear issues in boost for Vienna talks | www.lokmattimes.com

 Iranian Foreign Minister Hossein Amir Abdollahian also highlighted on Saturday the need for an independent, professional and impartial approach by the IAEA to Iran, according to the foreign ministry website.

-The JCPOA was signed in 2015 between Iran and the P5+1 (namely the five permanent members of the United Nations Security Council -- China, France, Russia, Britain and the United States, plus Germany), together with the EU.
+The JCPOA was signed in 2015 between Iran and the P5+1 (namely the five permanent members of the United Nations Security Council China, France, Russia, the UK and the US, plus Germany), together with the EU.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app